SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 round he has the arm pinned.
 > Option 2: The character tries to break the opponent’s arm.
-The attacker must make a successful Strength or lift roll versus a breaking diﬃculty.
+The attacker must make a successful Strength or lift roll versus a breaking difficulty.
-Against an opponent who does not resist, the diﬃculty equals 2 times the target’s Strength or lift die code plus the pips plus any relevant protection.
-Failing to beat the breaking diﬃculty in this case means the target takes damage as in option 1.
+Against an opponent who does not resist, the difficulty equals 2 times the target’s Strength or lift die code plus the pips plus any relevant protection.
+Failing to beat the breaking difficulty in this case means the target takes damage as in option 1.
 Should the target chooses to resist, she may make no other action in the round, but she may move her turn up.
-Instead, the player rolls her character’s Strength or lift and adds 5 and any relevant protection to the total to generate the breaking diﬃculty.
-Failure by the attacker to beat the breaking diﬃculty in this case means that the target escapes and may freely take action on the next round.
+Instead, the player rolls her character’s Strength or lift and adds 5 and any relevant protection to the total to generate the breaking difficulty.
+Failure by the attacker to beat the breaking difficulty in this case means that the target escapes and may freely take action on the next round.
 > Option 3: The character may attempt to force the target to the ground while maintaining his hold on the arm.
-The attacker rolls his brawling against a submission diﬃculty.
+The attacker rolls his brawling against a submission difficulty.
-If the opponent does not resist, the submission diﬃculty equals 2 times her Agility die code, dropping the pips.
-Failing to beat the breaking diﬃculty in this case means the target takes damage as in option 1.
+If the opponent does not resist, the submission difficulty equals 2 times her Agility die code, dropping the pips.
+Failing to beat the breaking difficulty in this case means the target takes damage as in option 1.
 If the target chooses to resist, the opponent may make no other action in the round, though she may move her turn up.
-Instead, the player rolls her character’s Agility and adds 5 and any relevant modiﬁers to the total to generate the submission diﬃculty.
-Failure by the attacker to beat the diﬃculty in this case means that the target escapes and may freely take action on the next round.
+Instead, the player rolls her character’s Agility and adds 5 and any relevant modiﬁers to the total to generate the submission difficulty.
+Failure by the attacker to beat the difficulty in this case means that the target escapes and may freely take action on the next round.

 Additional Combat Options
 Called Shot
 The character chooses a speciﬁc target, like a laster pistol in a bounty hunter’s hand, and aims for that.
-A called-shot modiﬁer represents the diﬃculty of this (see the table on page 82), which is added to the combat diﬃculty.
+A called-shot modiﬁer represents the difficulty of this (see the table on page 82), which is added to the combat difficulty.
 On a successful attack, he knocks the item out of the target’s hand, grabs the limb, pins the target to a wall, or does +1D (or more, at the gamemaster’s discretion) to the damage.
 The exact result depends on the situation and the player’s intent.